ncagle/DNS-over-HTTPS/DOH-implementation.md

 # DoH implementation in curl

-First PR is work in progress: https://github.com/curl/curl/pull/2668
+DoH shipped in curl 7.62.0

-## What works so far:
+## What works

 - works with both easy and multi interfaces
 - uses POST by default to the given DoH URL